AXIA-DEV/axianetwork-cumulus/docs/overview.md

 ## Runtime Upgrade

-Every Substrate blockchain supports runtime upgrades.
+Every Axlib blockchain supports runtime upgrades.
 Runtime upgrades enable a blockchain to update its state transition function without requiring any client update.
-Such a runtime upgrade is applied by a special transaction in a Substrate runtime.
+Such a runtime upgrade is applied by a special transaction in a Axlib runtime.
 Polkadot and Cumulus provide support for these runtime upgrades, but updating a Parachain runtime is not as easy as updating a standalone blockchain runtime.
 In a standalone blockchain, the special transaction needs to be included in a block and the runtime is updated.